FutureTL/backend-project/readme.md

 IMPORTANT PT- In import statement we can give a name of our choose only when we use export default.

 Now we use POSTMAN and test our setup, we download it and go to collections-> click on + on top -> select post method-> type url eg, http://localhost:3000/api/v1/users/register , and we should get 200, ok message.

+                                REGISTER CONTROLLER

+Logic for registering user-
+        1. get user details from frontend.
+        2. validation-not empty or all the fields are correct.
+        3. check if user already exists:username, email
+        4. check for images, avatar
+        5. upload them to cloudinary, check avatar
+        6. create user object-create entry in db(we are using mongodb where mostly mostly objects are created)
+        //when we make entries in the db we get response as it is whatever we have created everything is received back in the form of response.
+        7. remove password and refresh token field from response.
+        8. check for user creation.(check if response is actually received.)
+        9. return res

+-Some used in javascript- if all fields dont satisfy the condition we are checking for it returns false.
+-even if one field satisfies, it returns true.

+-what is optional chaining?-

+-Trim() is a built in string function used to remove white spaces from both the ends of the string.